Last updated July 14, 2020

 - for processing of any liability claims that exist, as well as the assertion of any claims against you,

-- for measures for the control and optimization of business processes,
+- for measures of the control and optimization of business processes,

 - for the traceability of transactions, orders, and other agreements,